-The Democratic Debate Over Medicare For All And Middle Class Taxes, Explained
+The Democratic Debate Over 'Medicare For All' And Middle-Class Taxes, Explained

 The answer to that is hard to determine.
 The bill as laid out right now isn't very specific on how revenues would be raised, as the Kaiser Family Foundation's Larry Levitt told NPR.

 "What would happen to the middle class depends entirely on the details.
-Under the current Medicare for All proposals, middle class people would have no premiums, deductibles, or copays, and save a lot of money on health care," he said.
+Under the current Medicare for All proposals, middle-class people would have no premiums, deductibles or copays, and save a lot of money on health care," he said.
 "Whether they would pay more or less on net would depend on which taxes go up to pay for the plan."

 When Sanders released his latest Medicare for All bill, he released a document called "options to finance Medicare for All" — a list of ways to potentially pay for parts of the bill.

-One potential tax Sanders listed that has been particularly controversial is a 4% "income-based premium" that households making over $29,000 per year would pay.
+One potential tax Sanders listed that has been particularly controversial is a 4% "income-based premium" that households making more than $29,000 per year would pay.
 He also calls for taxes on employers and greater taxes on high-income households.

 Sanders argues that while, yes, his plan may end up taxing middle-class households more, the fact that they would no longer be paying premiums and copays would more than make up for whatever they might end up paying in taxes.